FTC-23511/SolversLib-Docs/features/gamepad-extensions.md

 # Gamepad

-The FTCLib provides enhanced Gamepad features.
+SolversLib provides enhanced Gamepad features.
 These classes are essentially extensions of the stock FTC SDK Gamepad features but with easier implementation methods.

 ## GamepadKeys